‘A war against children’: How Israeli bombardments scar Gaza’s children

 Children are more at risk of dehydration, and malnourishment can further speed up the effects of having no water.

-A Jerusalem-based nutritionist with the UN food agency also told Al Jazeera that poor water sanitation can lead to children facing high risks of diarrhoeal diseases, which are the most common cause of dehydration and the globally leading cause of child mortality for under-fives.
+A Jerusalem-based nutritionist with the World Food Programme (WFP) also told Al Jazeera that poor water sanitation can lead to children facing high risks of diarrhoeal diseases, which are the most common cause of dehydration and the globally leading cause of child mortality for under-fives.

 A lack of food at best affects cognitive function and energy levels, and at worst can lead to starvation and death.